flengyel/RYLR998-LoRa/README.md

 ## TO DO

-* Add parsing of the AT+RESET function.
+* Add parsing of the AT+RESET function. i
+- DONE.
+The code uses a guarded semaphore that can be aquired at most once, but released as often as needed.
+This was a better choice than asyncio.Lock().
+There are two cases when the module returns an error.
+First, an AT command returned an error.
+In this case the semaphore was acquired and can be released.
+Second, an ERR=# can be returned by the module during receive, such as a CRC error, or some other error.
+In that case, it is convenient to release the semaphore without having first acquired it.
+So asyncio.Semaphore() was a better choice than asyncio.Lock(), which raises a RuntimeError exception if a lock is released without having been acquired.
+Passing on the RuntimeError could mask other problems.
+* Translate ERR=## codes to text.
 * Display the configuration parameters.
 Mostly done, at startup.
-A VFO indicator would be nice.
+A VFO indicator would be nice (this is almost a joke).
 * Add function key handling for changing configuration parameters, such as frequency, netid, etc.
 * But be careful about changing the serial port parameters--you'll be sorry!
 * The python urwid library could be used with the following initialization at  beginning of `xcvr(...)`: